nickdotht/46-simple-python-exercises/README.md

 They might not be the best solutions, but I'd be glad to pull your requests.

-This repository contains solutions to almost all 46 exercises I have solved.
+This repository contains solutions to all 46 exercises I have solved.
 They're intended as a last resort in case you've tried very hard to solve a problem but you just haven't been able to figure it out.

 I made sure to comment the hardest ones, or the ones that gave me some trouble.